jgashler/rjg/readme.md

 Hands
 - Add metacarpal joint creator to finger part.
 Handle case when they are given in the guides and when they are not (Mixamo)
 - <s>Add IK capability for chains longer than three joints.
-This kinda works right now but it would be nice to have for IK fingers (4-5 joint chain)
+This kinda works right now but it would be nice to have for IK fingers (4-5 joint chain)</s>
 - Hand and finger attributes (fist, cup, spread, individual finger curl).
-Add a 2D control to drive SDKs on fist/cup/spread.</s>
+Add a 2D control to drive SDKs on fist/cup/spread.

 Head
 - Add jaw part (plug to head)